Uni-bob/aws-cert-notes/week1-notes.md

      - For Ex: you deploy your app in America but your users are in Australia, they are very likely to experience latency.
    - Available Services: not every region has the same services and features available.
 Make sure that the region you are planning to deploy into has the services that you need.
    - Pricing: pricing varies region to region and is transparent in the service pricing page.

+## Day 3 Notes

+## AWS Availability Zones
+- Availability zones are what a region consists of (usually 3 with a minimum of 3 and a max of 6)
+For Ex-- AWS Region -> Sydney: (and Sydney region code is) ap-southeast-2 -> Availability Zones: ap-southeast-2a, ap-southeast-2b, ap-southeast-2c.
+- Each availability zone (AZ) is one or more discrete data center(s) with redundant power, networking, and connectivity so that they are isolated in case of disaster.
+That way if "2a" fails, "2b" will not be affected and you'd be able to fall back on it.
+- Availability Zones are connected with high bandwidth, ultra-low latency networking.
+- All availability zones linked together form the region.

+## AWS Points of Presence (Edge Locations)
+- Amazon has 400+ Points of Presence (400+ Edge Locations & 10+ Regional Caches) in 90+ cities across 40+ countries.
+This is helpful when we deliver content to the end user because we have a high chance of accomplishing lower latency.